twbs/bootstrap-sass/README.md

 ### c.
 Bower

-Using bootstrap-sass as a Bower package is still being tested.
-It is compatible with node-sass 1.2.3+.
+bootstrap-sass Bower package is compatible with node-sass 1.2.3+.
 You can install it with:

 ```console
 $ bower install bootstrap-sass-official